NeuroTechX/ntx_slack_archive/_announcements_.md

  >Hi & seems dano showed some interest. perhaps you two can register a team and then more people can follow on?
 With a team registered, it may be easier to get more on board.
 Registration link is <http://www.br41n.io/Banff-2017>

+9/28/2017 7:38 PM

+ **falk** :

+ >also aj will be physically there& maybe dano and keaton can join his project (if there is still room) and we baptize that as the NeuroTechX team?
+Is there room aj in your team still?